The Long-Term Chehalis Basin Strategy

 For a long time, people have fought over these issues.
 Now, we’re finally making progress toward a safer, more resilient basin.

 The Chehalis Basin Board, a diverse group of representatives from Tribes, local governments, citizens, and state agencies, has brought forth more than 140 projects in aquatic restoration and flood protection on time and on budget, helping every community across the basin.
+Read more about the range of projects and programs and find a project near you.

 Underwater photo of a school of salmon